 Measurable Goals: Complete assessment and implement recommendations of the report.

-Message Dates: Complete 4 years after effective date of permit (FY2022).
+Message Dates: Completed during Permit Year 4 (FY2022).

 BMP: Ensure the Requirements of the MA Stormwater Handbook are met

 Description: Ensure any stormwater controls or management practices for new development and redevelopment meet the retention or treatment requirements of the permit and all applicable requirements of the Massachusetts Stormwater Handbook.